Blue Ribbon Coalitions

 Coalition of the Year: Long-term Outcomes

 Coalitions that advance as finalists are recognized as **Blue Ribbon Coalitions**.
-The CADCA Blue Ribbon Coalitions are able to take what they’ve learned at the National Coalition Academy and apply it to their coalition’s work.
+Blue Ribbon Coalitions are able to take what they’ve learned at the National Coalition Academy and apply it to their coalition’s work.
 They are recognized for doing an exceptional job updating and utilizing their coalition products in order to set themselves up for community success.
 In addition, they have been recognized by members of the U.S. House of Representatives and by the Director of the Office of National Drug Control Policy.

 Becoming a Blue Ribbon Coalition can become a platform to obtain local and national recognition, used in other grant applications, and to pursue other funding agreements.
 A great demonstration of using the Blue Ribbon Coalition name is Beech Grove Comprehensive Drug Free Coalition.
 They brought in the Mayor of Beech Grove and General Price from CADCA to celebrate the Blue Ribbon Coalition recognition and showcase the community partners involved in their coalition’s success!